JACGWD/web-iv-2025/week-7-notes.md

 # Week 7 Notes

-## Homework

-Convert your assigned Montreal Real Estate pages to blocks, not Divi shortcodes.

-**Make sure to use proper HTML.**

 ## Master and Detail Page Relationship

 In computer science, as well as in web design, a well established design pattern is "master and detail".
 You can think of it as "category and product".
 Visually, it often means "thumbnails overview page" and "highres details page".
 This is why our CA templates are called "thumbs" and "high res".